krruzic/Reader-YC/README.md

 * View articles, comments, and text posts
 * Different sections of the apps accessible by tabs
 * View user pages
+* Request multiple pages at a time :D
+* Throttling requests on userpages

 ###Current Issues:
 * ~~Sometimes the main page (top posts) doesn't load, and I'm not too sure why.~~
 * ~~Does not handle a lack of internet connectivity.
 At all.~~
 * If you close the app while it is making a request, the app will go into a greyed-out "zombie" state for a while (less than a minute with release only, but still)
-* You can only request one page at a time.
-This isn't too big of an issue, but increases time spent waiting.

 ###Coming Feature roadmap (dates are really guesses):
 * View text posts, comments and articles all from within the app V1.0 (Will be available on BB-World at this point)